0xbitx/DEDSEC_GUILDJACKER/README.md

 ### DESCRIPTION

 GUILD-JACKER is an advanced Discord bot toolkit designed to provide extensive functionality for managing and interacting with Discord servers.
 It includes capabilities for creating and deleting channels, managing roles and emojis, sending messages, and more.
 GUILD-JACKER is perfect for server administrators, developers, and enthusiasts who need powerful tools for server management and automation.
-With features like server flooding, role management, and category creation, DISNUKER offers a comprehensive suite for controlling and customizing Discord servers.
+With features like server flooding, role management, and category creation, GUILD-JACKER offers a comprehensive suite for controlling and customizing Discord servers.

   * Show all channels: View all existing channels within the selected server.
   * Send a message: Dispatch a message to a specified channel.